 Click on image for larger map.

-Replace the end of I-280 north of Mariposa with an urban surface boulevard, similar to the Embarcadero or Octavia Boulevard.
-This boulevard could create new open space, improve circulation and allow connectivity throughout the area that is currently separated by 1.2 miles of I-280.
+This component analyzes replacing the end of I-280 north of Mariposa with an urban surface boulevard, similar to the Embarcadero or Octavia Boulevard, could create new open space, improve circulation, and allow connectivity throughout the area that is currently separated by 1.2 miles of an elevated freeway (I-280).

 Phase II of this study will combine options from each of the components from Phase I and conduct further analysis of up to three refined alternatives before a preferred alternative is determined.